 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-PVc gutters and downpipes.
+PVC gutters and downpipes.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls of the original house are 300mm cavity brick built with a render external finish.
-The outer walls of the rear single storey extension are of a similar construction.
+300mm cavity brick/block built with facing brick and render external finishes.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Upvc double glazed windows.
-The inner front entrance door is pvc framed double glazed.
-The rear entrance door is pvc framed double glazed.
-The eaves areas are formed in a mixture of pvc and timber.
+The front and side entrance doors/screens are metal panelled double glazed.
+There are PVC framed double glazed French doors to the rear of the living room.
+The eaves areas are clad in PVC.